bcionescu/Books/README.md

 ### Daniel Keyes
 - [Flowers for Algernon](https://geni.us/FlowersForAlgernonBook)

+This masterpiece explores the correlation between intelligence and happiness.
+The main character, Charlie, was born with an IQ way below average, and all he wanted was to be smart.
+After a group of scientists perform an operation on him, his intelligence begins to rise.
+The book is written from his perspective, as a journal, detailing how his perception of the world changes with ever-increasing intelligence.

 ### Douglas Adams
 - [Hitchhiker's Guide to the Galaxy](https://geni.us/HitchhikersGuideBook)
 - [The Restaurant at the End of the Universe](https://geni.us/RestaurantAtTheEndBook)